• Skip to primary navigation

 Reduced returns

-When your bonds are called early, you’re essentially forced to sell them back to the issuer before their maturity date.
+When your bonds are called early, you must sell them back to the issuer before maturity.
 This often occurs when interest rates have fallen, making it advantageous for the issuer to refinance their debt at a lower cost.

 Increased reinvestment risk

-Call Risk significantly increases your exposure to reinvestment risk.
+Call risk significantly increases your exposure to reinvestment risk.
 Interest rates are constantly fluctuating and can be unpredictable.
-If your bonds are called when interest rates have fallen, you may be forced to reinvest your principal at lower rates, substantially reducing your future income.

 This uncertainty surrounding future interest rate movements adds a layer of complexity and risk to your investment strategy.
-You may need to constantly monitor interest rate movements and adjust your portfolio, which can be time-consuming and stressful.
+You may need to constantly monitor and adjust your portfolio, which can be time-consuming and stressful.

 Portfolio disruption